 Some majors may be easy for some students and hard for others.
 Throughout the years, the hardest college majors have evolved.
 Some of the hardest college majors remain the same, while some new majors have emerged.
-There is no such thing as an easy major in college, but there are most definitely hard college majors.
+Check out our data driven findings for 2021 below.

 One of the biggest factors in determining which majors will be hard and easy for a college student are the skills that student excels in.
-If someone is good with math, an engineering major will not be as challenging versus someone who struggles with math.
+If someone is good with math, an engineering major will not be one of the hardest majors for them versus someone who struggles with math.

 Students who are interested in something they are studying will do better in their major and will find their time in college more enjoyable.
 It is a lot easier to study for something that you are interested in versus something that you have no interest in.
 Students that can combine their skills and passions will be the best off in college.

 There are definitely some majors that tend to be harder and require more work than other majors.
 These “hard” majors most often have better career opportunities post-grad and pay better in the long run.

 Hardest College Majors